 - Know the warning signs for sepsis, identify patients exhibiting signs of sepsis early, and triage them appropriately.

-- Measure the lactate of patients with sepsis within 30 minutes of presentation to triage, have the results back within 30 minutes, and test again within 2-4 hours if the initial result is elevated.
+- Measure the lactate of patients with sepsis within 3 hours of presentation to triage and test again within 2-4 hours if the initial result is greater than 2mmol/L.

 - Draw a blood culture prior to administering antibiotics and complete a crystalloid fluid bolus (30cc/kg) within first three hours.

 You are not alone.
 You’ll be joining health care providers from across BC who have already committed to implementing the BC Sepsis Guidelines in their emergency departments and measuring their results.

 Help us deliver the best care for our patients.